asreview-ftm-hackathon/Introduction/README.md

 ### Deadlines
 During the hackathon, please be aware that there are some deliverable deadlines (which are also taken into account for the assessment of your work!!):

-- Friday before 21:00: Submit your Team Name and Team captain* to asreview@uu.nl
+- Friday before 21:00: Submit your Team Name and Team captain* to asreview@uu.nl.
-- Saturday before 10:00: Create a repository
+- Saturday before 10:00: Skeleton repository with the name as 'trackname_groupname_contentname'.
-- Saturday 13:30: Present your initial concept/idea in a pitch
+- Saturday 13:30: Present your initial concept/idea in a pitch.
-- Sunday 11:30: Present your work
+- Sunday 11:30: Present your final work 🥳

 *As a Team captain, you are the contact-person in your team.

 ## Assessment
 All proposed solutions will be assessed on the following key points:
-- Deliverables: were they submitted in time?
+- Deliverables: Were they submitted in time?
 - The proposed idea/solution as a concept
 - Cleanliness of code
 - Documentation of code